All About Business Professors

-In the United States, there were 104,200 jobs for Business Postsecondary Teacher in 2016.
+There were about 104,200 jobs for Business Postsecondary Teacher in 2016 (in the United States).
 New jobs are being produced at a rate of 18% which is above the national average.
 The Bureau of Labor Statistics predicts 18,800 new jobs for Business Postsecondary Teacher by 2026.
-Due to new job openings and attrition, there will be an average of 10,400 job openings in this field each year.
+The BLS estimates 10,400 yearly job openings in this field.

 The states with the most job growth for Business Professor are Utah, Nevada, and Florida.
 Watch out if you plan on working in Alaska, Maine, or Maryland.
 These states have the worst job growth for this type of profession.